harrisonglotz/nrhp/README.md

 This project is still a work in progress and I hope to implement these features in the future:

 -Ability to automatically fetch nomination pdfs for a specific listing, or for all listings in a given locality

--Map listings of a given locality for user interaction, directions, etc.

 -National Historic Landmark support